ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 Callback groups can be created by a node's ``create_callback_group`` function in rclcpp and by calling the constructor of the group in rclpy.
-The callback group can then be passed to a subscription, timer, etc. to be used when executing callbacks of that entity.
+The callback group can then be passed as argument/option when creating a subscription, timer, etc.

 .. tabs::